 Now that you've collected the Salesforce data you need for the Sales Quote document using Query Builder, it's time to build the Document Template.

-- To create Document Templates using DOCX or XLSX files, you first need to set up the "Headless" application.
+To create Document Templates, you first need to set up the "Headless" application.

 Document Template links Document Solution with a specific file.
 This connection enables you to utilize queried fields from the Query Builder in the file and modify those fields according to your requirements.